otrv4/otrv4/otrv4.md

 how often their clients upload prekey messages to the prekey server.
 Prekey messages expire when their user profile expires.
 Thus new prekey messages should be published to the prekey server before they expire to keep valid prekey messages available.
-In addition, one prekey message should be published for every long term key that belongs to a user.
+In addition, one Prekey message should be published for every long term key that belongs to a user.
 This means that if Bob uploads 3 long term keys for OTRv4 to his client, Bob's client must publish 3 prekey messages.